 Women face a multitude of challenges rooted in the deeply ingrained gender roles which means that women often lack the support and guidance they need to reach their full potential.
 The programme was developed to address these challenges and provide an opportunity for young women to develop key skills and knowledge that will allow them to flourish, thrive, and become dynamic agents of change.

-Al Sudaniya Mentoring provides tailored, holistic, one-on-one mentoring to young Sudanese women with the goals of providing women with the tools and resources to become engaging leaders and make a difference to their communities in Sudan and to build a global network of Sudanese women for knowledge and skills sharing.
+Al Sudaniya Mentoring provides tailored, holistic, one-on-one mentoring to young Sudanese women by Sudanese women across the globe with the goals of providing women with the tools and resources to become engaging leaders and make a difference in their communities in Sudan and to build a global network of Sudanese women for knowledge and skills sharing.

-Al Sudaniya Mentoring envisions a future where Sudanese women across Sudan overcome the challenges they face to unlock their potential to drive forward in their personal and professional lives to achieve their goals and make a positive impact in Sudan.
+Al Sudaniya Mentoring envisions a future where Sudanese women across Sudan overcome the challenges they face to unlock their potential in their personal and professional lives to achieve their goals and make a positive impact in Sudan